MnStan/ChatBot/README.md

     <img src="https://github.com/MnStan/ChatBot/assets/58117854/830841e7-78bc-4cb6-914e-7de294dbc7e1" />
   </p>

-All of those steps are required by PythonKit framweork to interact with Python code.
+All of those steps are required by PythonKit framework to interact with Python code.